JoeSuber/OpenCV-Max-Build-Package-/README.md

     From the README.debian file:

 Building your own optimized packages of Atlas is straightforward.
 Just get the sources of the package and its build-dependencies:
-# apt-get source atlas
+"# apt-get source atlas"
-# apt-get build-dep atlas
+"# apt-get build-dep atlas"
-# apt-get install devscripts
+"# apt-get install devscripts"

 and type the following from the atlas source subdir:

-# fakeroot debian/rules custom
+"# fakeroot debian/rules custom"

 it should produce a package called: